qwertie/ecsharp/doc/coll/alists-part3.md

 ## `SparseAList<T>`

 There is one more `AList<T>` data structure that I created after writing the first two articles.
 The motivation for this data structure was _syntax highlighting_.
-The goal is to use the same lexer and parser for syntax highlighting that is used for compiling.
+More on that later.

 The `SparseAList<T>` is a list in which not all the indexes are "set".
-Unset indexes are "virtual" and use no memory at all, and `sparseAList[i]` returns `default(T)` when `i` is unset.
+Unset a.k.a. "clear" indexes are "virtual" and use no memory at all, and `sparseAList[i]` returns `default(T)` when `i` is clear.
 Meanwhile, indexes that _are_ set use 4 bytes extra.
 The `Count` property returns the total number of "virtual" items, set and unset alike.
 The internal nodes of `SparseAList<T>` are practically the same as a normal `AList<T>`, but the leaf nodes have a different structure:

   ~~~csharp
 	public class SparseAListLeaf<T> : AListNode<int, T>